-Since the adoption of the Town's 2008-2014 Capital Improvement Program many capital improvement projects have been approved by town residents for funding and implementation.
-As an example, the following list of capital improvement projects were approved as warrant articles at town meetings between 2009 and 2014.
-This list was derived from Town Reports.
+Since the adoption of the Town's 2008-2014 Capital Improvement Program many capital improvement projects have been approved by Town residents for funding and implementation.
+As an example, the following list of capital improvement projects were approved as warrant articles at town meetings between 2009 and 2016.
+This list was derived from annual Town Reports.

-- \$17,875 to drill a new well and install a drinking water fountain at playground at the Wason Pond Conservation & Recreation Area; - \$190,000 for a 6-year lease/purchase agreement for purchasing and equipping a Rescue Truck; - \$39,000 to purchase a generator for the Fire Department and \$50,000 for two generators at the Chester Municipal Complex; - Establishment of Capital Reserve Fund for Equipment and Vehicles and \$33,000 for a new police cruiser; - Establishment of Capital Reserve Fund for Building Improvement and Maintenance; and - \$10,202 for five automated defibrillators for Chester Fire Department.
+- \$17,875 to drill a new well and install a drinking water fountain at playground at the Wason Pond Conservation & Recreation Area; - \$190,000 for a 6-year lease/purchase agreement for purchasing and equipping a Rescue Truck; - \$39,000 to purchase a generator for the Fire Department and \$50,000 for two generators at the Chester Municipal Complex; - +Establishment of Capital Reserve Fund for Equipment and Vehicles and \$33,000 for a new police cruiser; - Establishment of Capital Reserve Fund for Building Improvement and Maintenance; - \$10,202 for five automated defibrillators for Chester Fire Department; and - \$40,000 to replace 4 boilers in the Municipal Complex

-- \$280,000 for repair of the Wason Pond Dam; - \$7,109 for purchase of defibrillators; - \$711,200 to purchase a new combination pumper/ladder truck; - \$16,500 to purchase police cruisers; - \$15,000 to purchase skid steer for the recycling center; - \$25,000 to establish a capital reserve fund for engineering study to improve North Pond Road and Rt.
-102 Intersection; and - \$52,000 for replacement of Municipal Complex boiler.
+- \$280,000 for repair of the Wason Pond Dam; - \$7,109 for purchase of defibrillators; - \$711,200 to purchase a new combination pumper/ladder truck; - \$16,500 to purchase police cruisers; - \$15,000 to purchase skid steer for the recycling center; - +\$25,000 to establish a capital reserve fund for engineering study to improve North Pond Road and Rt.
+102 Intersection; and - \$52,000 for upgrades to the Municipal Complex boiler room.